hansroh/skitai/README.rst

 - service.py: Skitai runner
 - app.py: File, Main app
-- package: Directory, Module package for helping app like config.py, model.py etc...
-- statics: Directory, Place static files like css, js, images.
+- static: Directory, Place static files like css, js, images.
 This directory should be mounted for using
+- components: Directory, Module components, utils or helpers for helping app like config.py, model.py etc...
 - templates: Directory, Jinaja and Chameleon template files
 - resources: Directory, Various files as app need like sqlite db file.
 In you app, you use these files, you can access file in resources by app.get_resource ("db", "sqlite3.db") like os.path.join manner.